chuot/rdio-scanner/README.md

 Once uploaded, you should have your systems and talkgroups listed on *Rdio Scanner* talkgroups selection screen.

+### docs/examples/trunk-recorder/scripts/upload-aliases.sh

+This script is optional.
+Use it if you want P25 unit id to be displayed as name instead of number.

 ### docs/examples/trunk-recorder/systemd

 Provided as complimentary files, `trunk-recorder@.service` and `trunk-recorder@.timer` can be use to manage multiple *Trunk Recorder* instances.
 For example, if you have more that 1 system that requires different *gains* / *tuners* each.